crate/crate/docs/general/ddl/data-types.rst

 .. csv-table::
    :header: "Expression", "Return Type", "Description"

-   "timestamp without time zone AT TIME ZONE zone", "timestamp with time zone", "Treat \
+   "TIMESTAMP WITHOUT TIME ZONE AT TIME ZONE zone", "TIMESTAMP WITH TIME ZONE", "Treat \
-   given time stamp without time zone as located in the specified time zone" "timestamp with time zone AT TIME ZONE zone", "timestamp without time zone", "Convert \
+   given time stamp without time zone as located in the specified time zone" "TIMESTAMP WITH TIME ZONE AT TIME ZONE zone", "TIMESTAMP WITHOUT TIME ZONE", "Convert \
    given time stamp with time zone to the new time zone, with no time zone designation"

 In these :ref:`expressions <gloss-expression>`, the desired time zone is